Classical and quantum chaos in bean- and peanut-shaped billiards: Introduction

-where
+where,

+Conventionally the mass and magnitude of momentum for the particle are set to $ m = \abs{p} = 1 $.
 The nature of this domain $\varOmega$ ensures the reflection dynamics in the billiard.
 The kinetic energy term in the system's Hamiltonian guarantees that the particle moves in a straight line between collisions, maintaining constant energy throughout its motion.
-Because of the inherently simplistic structure of this Hamiltonian, the equations that describe the particle's trajectory-known as the Hamilton-Jacobi equations-are equivalent to the geodesic equations on a manifold.
-This means that the particle follows geodesics\footnote{When the particle moves on a non-Euclidean manifold, the Hamiltonian changes to: $ H(\mathbf{p},\mathbf{x})=\dfrac{1}{2 m}\mathbf{p}^{i}\mathbf{p}^{j}g_{ij}(\mathbf{x})+V(\mathbf{x}) $, where, $ g_{ij}(\mathbf{x}) $ is the metric tensor at point $ \mathbf{x}\in \varOmega $.}, the shortest paths between points in this domain, further emphasising the deterministic yet potentially chaotic nature of the system.
+Because of the inherently simplistic structure of this Hamiltonian, the equations that describe the particle's trajectory, known as the Hamilton-Jacobi equations, are equivalent to the geodesic equations on a manifold (i.e., the shortest paths between points in this domain, further emphasising the deterministic yet potentially chaotic nature of the system).
+It is to be noted that for a particle in billiard to display chaotic behaviour in both classical and quantum dynamics, it is essential for it to strictly adhere to the following properties\cite{CASATI1999293}: sensitive to \textit{Initial Conditions} (ICs), topologically mixing, ergodic, and positive Lyapunov exponents.

-For a billiard to display chaotic behaviour in both classical and quantum dynamics, it is essential for it to strictly adhere to the following properties apart from \cite{bernardo-2013, CASATI1999293}: sensitive to ICs, topologically mixing, ergodic, and positive Lyapunov exponents\footnote{In a $2D$ billiard, out of its four Lyapunov exponents, two must be zero ($\lambda_{2} = \lambda_{3} = 0 $) and the other two are paired in such a way that they sum up to zero, (i.e. $\lambda_{1} = -\lambda_{4}$).}.
-The first property ensures that small changes grow rapidly, making prediction difficult.
-The second condition guarantees the complete mixing of the trajectories over time, ensuring that no regions of the phase space remain isolated.
-The third ensures that the entire available phase space is filled uniformly.
-The fourth guarantees divergence of nearby trajectories.

-To rigorously characterise their chaotic properties, dynamical systems are often analysed through the lens of the \textit{Ergodic Hierarchy} (EH).
-The EH is a theoretical framework that categorises chaos into different levels of complexity, with each level including the properties of the levels below it\cite{ott2002chaos}.
-This hierarchy, illustrated in Fig. (\ref{fig1b}), provides a scaffold to classify chaos strength, with the Bernoulli systems, at the top, represent the highest degree of ergodicity(stricter stochasticity) and are often associated with the highest degree of chaos\cite{chernov2023chaotic}.
-All Bernoulli systems (B-systems) are Complex Hyperbolic systems (C-systems), all C-systems are Kolmogorov systems (K-systems), and so forth.
-This nesting means that all systems classified within the EH are ergodic; however, the reverse implication does not hold\cite{sep-ergodic-hierarchy, BERKOVITZ2006661, chernov2023chaotic}.